-- Investment opportunities (different from a regular bank account)
+- Investment opportunities (different from regular bank accounts)

 - And more…

-So, before you begin applying, it’s important to understand what services a bank offers and if they are available for your particular client profile.
-This way, you can decide whether or not it is the best private bank for you.
+So, before you begin applying, it’s important to understand which services you personally require and whether or not the bank offers them.
+But, more importantly, if the services and products are available to your particular client profile.
+This way, you can make an informed decision on whether or not the bank you have chosen is the right fit for you.

-The fact is, for many foreign non-resident clients, opening a private bank account can be a risk.
+For many foreign non-resident clients, opening private bank accounts can be a risk.
 And, depending on your financial situation, that risk may not be worth taking.

-So, before you start applying and depositing a significant chunk of wealth, you should understand the potential risks you face with a private bank account.
+So, before you start applying and depositing a significant chunk of wealth into the bank, you should understand the potential risks you could face with opening accounts with private banks.

 You will pay fees wherever you bank.
 Whether it’s with a regular bank or a private bank.
-However, a private bank account typically comes with higher management fees than any other types of accounts.
+However, private accounts typically come with higher management fees than any other type of account.

-So, it’s important to you understand the bank-specific fee structure before applying.
-This way, you can determine if you’re able to afford to hold a private bank account in the long term.
+So, it’s important to understand the bank-specific fee structure before applying.
+This way, you can determine if you’re able to afford to hold an account in the long term.

 Meeting Private Banking Requirements:

-Opening a private bank account isn’t just about handing over a large portion of your wealth to the bank.
+Opening private accounts aren’t just about handing over a large portion of your wealth to the bank.
 In fact, there are other requirements foreign non-residents need to meet.

 In addition to the initial deposit, some banks only accept clients of certain citizenship and residency.
-While other banks will only consider opening a private bank account for certain companies and holding structures.
+While other banks will only consider opening accounts for certain companies and holding structures.
 Or, those with ties to the country in which you decide to bank in.

 So, before applying, make sure you understand the bank-specific requirements.
-This way, you’ll be able to confirm whether you’re eligible to open a private bank account or not.
+This way, you’ll be able to confirm whether you’re eligible to open accounts or not.
 Otherwise, you’ll end up wasting time and money applying to the wrong banks.